 Bonus: 3 Great Sites to Get Royalty-free Transition Sound Effects

 As a feature-packed online video maker, FlexClip is a treasure trove for all content creators.
-With vast stock assets, FlexClip offers you thousands of royalty-free music and sound effects and high-res videos for video editing.
+With 4M+ stock photo, video, and audio assets, FlexClip offers you thousands of royalty-free music and transition sound effects, ambience sound effects, atmosphere sound effects, and high-res videos to choose from for video editing.

-Add royalty-free various transition sound effects to videos by FlexClip.
+Add royalty-free various transition sound effects and music to videos by FlexClip.

 The intuitive timeline makes it easier for you to add do J Cut or L Cut for the transition sound effects.
 While the designer-made and fully customizable video templates will get your creative juice flowing for video editing.
 Try using the following free templates to discover more.

 Artlist is another valuable online source for studio-like music and sound effects and footage for video creators.
 For both a personal content creator and commercial video ads, you can subscribe to Artlist’s different plans and get license covers for using transition sound effects, BGM, or footage on YouTube, Facebook, Instagram, or other commercial podcasts without hidden costs.

 As its name suggests, Freesound.org is a massive audio database of sound effects, most of which are under Creative Commons Licenses.
 Boasting more than 500,000 sounds and effects, and 8 million registered users, Freesound.org is a global community of sounds and sound effects for video and content creators.
 You can easily search for the transition sound effects you need and download them for personal use.

 FAQs about Adding Transition Sound Effects in Videos

 Well, though there are no strict rules for using transition sound effects, here are some rules of thumb for you to keep in mind: